 Of Yogananda’s written works, I’ve only read Autobiography of a Yogi.
 He didn’t record in this particular book, though, any conversation about what the hot air balloon floats around in.
 I’m guessing the causal realm of ideas?
 The Pleiadians do discuss twelve spinning universes, so I wonder if there are neighbouring balloons…

 At the very least, I’m a journalist synthesizing and presenting information.
 The more I learn, the less I realize I know.
 With electrons in mind, there must be union between what Deepak Chopra calls local and nonlocal experiences.
 Aldous Huxley wrote a book called The Doors of Perception, inspired by a phrase in William Blake’s poem, “The Marriage of Heaven and Hell.”
 Jim Morrison borrowed “The Doors.”

-Yoga is a legendary mind-body-spirit discipline.
-If biology and physics study the physical universe, while spirituality studies the metaphysical universe and quantum mechanics bonds the known with the unknown, then it makes sense in my mind that yoga (through its study of the mind) addresses the Doors—the convergence between the Great Mystery and what the Great Mystery reveals.
+Yoga is a legendary mind-body-spirit technology.
+Biology and physics study the physical universe, while spirituality studies the metaphysical universe.
+In my mind, quantum physics and mysticism bond the known universe with the unknown life force, the energy that creates worlds.
+Quantum physics is the mathematical language of Yoga.
+Yoga (in its study of the mind, or, soul) addresses the Doors—the convergence between the Great Mystery and what the Great Mystery reveals.